pat-lego/io.github.vm.patlego.iot/client/basement-livingroom/README.md

 ## Sensor Log

-PIR Sensor Log `journalctl -u basement.service`
+PIR Sensor Log `journalctl -u basement.service` or `journalctl -u basement.service -f` to follow the tail of the log.

+Refer [here](`journalctl -u basement.service`) for some really good examples.